FabienHaury/TidyTuesday/Data analysis/Agricultural Production Statistics in New Zealand/README.md

 ### What is *Stat NZ*?
 [Stats NZ](https://www.stats.govt.nz/) is New Zealand’s official data agency, employing over 1,000 staff across Auckland, Wellington, Christchurch, and regional offices.
 They collect and publish data through censuses and surveys, providing insights into New Zealand’s economy, environment, and society.

-### Why study the *StatNZ* dataset?
+### Why study the *Stat NZ* dataset?
-1. Understand long-term trends in agricultural production and their economic impact
+1. Understand long-term trends in agricultural production and their economic impact.
 2. Identify shifts in farming practices and their environmental implications.
 3. Inform policy and sustainability efforts in New Zealand’s agricultural sector.